2022/23 | Conestoga College

 Equipment and Facility Information

-During orientation you will receive detailed information about the materials kit in your welcome package and how to purchase your kit.
-You will need your kit for the first day of classes.
-Note: when purchasing/picking up kits, it is advised that you arrange for a ride and maybe bring someone along to help you, as they are quite heavy and somewhat cumbersome.
+During orientation you will receive detailed information about the Art Kit in your welcome package, including how to purchase it.
+You will need your Art Kit for the first day of classes.
+Note: when purchasing/picking up kits, it is advised that you arrange for a ride and maybe bring someone along to help you, as they are quite heavy and somewhat cumbersome!

 - In-class instruction